ObolNetwork/kurtosis-charon/README.md

 This time, it runs `docker-compose.yml` with the charon configuration and the selected validator clients.
 Each charon instance will connect to its own BN instance (see `BN_0`...`BN_2` exported in `.env` file).
 This assures high BN score.
 Also, each charon instance will have its own VC instance of the selected type (vendor).
-This way we create a complete solo DVT cluster.
+This way we create a complete solo DV cluster.

 8. Monitoring

-If everything runs fine, you will see the DVT running and pushing metrics to the Grafana: https://grafana.monitoring.gcp.obol.tech/d/b962e704-2e37-48a4-82c0-b15d7661e8a6/charon-overview-v3-testnet-updates?orgId=1&var-cluster_network=testnet
+If everything runs fine, you will see the DV running and pushing metrics to the Grafana: https://grafana.monitoring.gcp.obol.tech/d/b962e704-2e37-48a4-82c0-b15d7661e8a6/charon-overview-v3-testnet-updates?orgId=1&var-cluster_network=testnet

 > Note that this is the special dashboard designed to monitor "testnet", don't forget to switch to this "Cluster Network".
 Then select the "Cluster Hash" matching your solo cluster hash found in `.charon/node0/cluster_lock.json`.